Read About Conserving Resources

 People today are not the first to care about how Earth’s resources are used.
 Aboriginal peoples in Canada have practised conservation for a long time.

-Traditional Aboriginal Cultures
+Traditional Indigenous Cultures

-Most traditional Aboriginal people believed that they were the caretakers of Earth.
+Most traditional Indigenous people believed that they were the caretakers of Earth.
 They believed that everything on Earth was connected.
 This meant that all things had to be treated properly or other things would be affected.
 For example, if all the rabbits in an area were killed, this would affect other animals.
 Animals that ate rabbits, such as foxes, would probably leave the area.
 Plants that the rabbits ate would grow more and take over other plants.
 The area could change in many ways because there were no more rabbits.

-So Aboriginal people took only the resources that they needed.
+So Indigenous people took only the resources that they needed.
 They were also careful about how they took these resources.
 The First Nations people of the Kluane region in Yukon were hunters.
 They used all parts of the animals they killed.
 Most of the animal was eaten.
 The antlers of large animals such as moose were made into tools, spoons, knives, and needles.
 People tanned the animal hides, which changed the hides into leather.
-They used the hides and furs to make clothing and shelters.
+They used hides and furs to make clothing and shelters.
 Hides that were not tanned were used to make snowshoes and hunting bags.
 They even used the animals’ intestines and bladders to make containers for cooking and storage.

 Many Anishinabe people lived in the forest areas of Ontario, where they hunted and gathered food.
 They moved a number of times during the year to find food and to follow food sources.
 But they also moved around to make sure they did not use up all the food in one area.
 Most of the year, the Anishinabe lived in small bands.
 But during the warmer months of the year, they gathered in larger groups for a while.
 During that time, they celebrated the end of winter, saw old friends, and made new friends.
 The Anishinabe then moved on again.
 They stayed in places where they found fish, berries, and wild rice to live on but they never stayed for very long.